Welcome, Guest.

 Birds you can see here include:

-Red-throated Diver, Black-throated Diver, Great Northern Diver, Little Grebe, Great Crested Grebe, Great Cormorant, Grey Heron, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Northern Shoveler, Common Pochard, Tufted Duck, Long-tailed Duck, Common Goldeneye, Common Eider, Common Scoter, Velvet Scoter, Red-breasted Merganser, Northern Goshawk, Eurasian Sparrowhawk, Common Buzzard, Merlin, Peregrine Falcon, Water Rail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Ringed Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Little Stint, Purple Sandpiper, Dunlin, Ruff, Common Snipe, Whimbrel, Eurasian Curlew, Bar-tailed Godwit, Black-tailed Godwit, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Common Gull, Lesser Black-backed Gull, Herring Gull, Great Black-backed Gull, Common Tern, Short-eared Owl, Common Kingfisher, Eurasian Skylark, Barn Swallow, Meadow Pipit, Common Wren, Dunnock, Eurasian Robin, European Stonechat, Eurasian Blackbird, Fieldfare, Song Thrush, Redwing, Sedge Warbler, Eurasian Reed Warbler, Blackcap, Common Chiffchaff, Blue Tit, Great Tit, Great Grey Shrike, Rook, Carrion Crow, Common Starling, House Sparrow, Chaffinch, European Greenfinch, Eurasian Linnet, Twite, Snow Bunting, Reed Bunting
+Red-throated Diver, Black-throated Diver, Great Northern Diver, Little Grebe, Great Crested Grebe, Great Cormorant, Grey Heron, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Northern Shoveler, Common Pochard, Tufted Duck, Long-tailed Duck, Common Goldeneye, Common Eider, Common Scoter, Velvet Scoter, Red-breasted Merganser, Eurasian Goshawk, Eurasian Sparrowhawk, Common Buzzard, Merlin, Peregrine Falcon, Water Rail, Common Moorhen, Eurasian Coot, Eurasian Oystercatcher, Ringed Plover, Eurasian Golden Plover, Grey Plover, Northern Lapwing, Red Knot, Sanderling, Little Stint, Purple Sandpiper, Dunlin, Ruff, Common Snipe, Whimbrel, Eurasian Curlew, Bar-tailed Godwit, Black-tailed Godwit, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Common Sandpiper, Ruddy Turnstone, Black-headed Gull, Common Gull, Lesser Black-backed Gull, European Herring Gull, Great Black-backed Gull, Common Tern, Short-eared Owl, Common Kingfisher, Eurasian Skylark, Barn Swallow, Meadow Pipit, Common Wren, Dunnock, Eurasian Robin, European Stonechat, Eurasian Blackbird, Fieldfare, Song Thrush, Redwing, Sedge Warbler, Common Reed Warbler, Blackcap, Common Chiffchaff, Blue Tit, Great Tit, Great Grey Shrike, Rook, Carrion Crow, Common Starling, House Sparrow, Chaffinch, European Greenfinch, Eurasian Linnet, Twite, Snow Bunting, Reed Bunting

 [edit] Other Wildlife